CamSoper/camsoper.github.io/portfolio.md

 I've written and built several instructional video series, helping developers learn through clear, engaging content.

 - **.NET IoT for Beginners**
-  *An introduction to building IoT solutions with .NET, covering key concepts and hardware integration.*
+  *An introduction to building IoT solutions with .NET, covering key concepts and hardware integration.
+The examples used are hosted [in this GitHub location](https://github.com/dotnet/beginner-series/tree/main/IoT).*
   [Watch on YouTube](https://www.youtube.com/playlist?list=PLdo4fOcmZ0oWG4G6NxHV2yGEb42vQaFNc)

 - **Entity Framework Core for Beginners**
-  *A beginner-friendly guide to using Entity Framework Core for data persistence and management.*
+  *A beginner-friendly guide to using Entity Framework Core for data persistence and management.
+It features a [companion GitHub repo](https://github.com/MicrosoftDocs/ef-core-for-beginners) containing a dev container that contains all of the code examples and servers used in the series, as well as an interactive Code Tour walking the user through every step.*
   [Watch on YouTube](https://www.youtube.com/playlist?list=PLdo4fOcmZ0oXCPdC3fTFA3Z79-eVH3K-s)

 ## Live Learning Events